S73FF3N/iwedb/docs/source/structure/index.rst

 The object Senvion 3.2M114 of the category Turbine Model got definated completely by a few properties (Manufacturer, Name, Performance and so on).
-In comparison this is how a object of the category Wind Farm looks like:
+In comparison, this is how a object of the category Wind Farm looks like:

 Object: Buchonia
 ----------------